OpenHack/openhack.github.com/index.markdown

 * Someone has to host the meetup.
 That person is in charge of ordering food and starting off the intro.
 * Don't go too late.
 9-10pm is good.
 Focus usually wanes by this point, for obvious reasons!
 Maybe if there's interest head to a bar for more discussion.

-Of course, every OpenHack is going to be different.
-These are simply guidelines, and they're meant to be [forked](https://github.com/openhack/openhack.github.com).
+These are simply guidelines for running an OpenHack, and they're meant to be [forked](https://github.com/openhack/openhack.github.com).
+Existing meetups/hack nights (mornings too!) **are encouraged** to fly under the OpenHack banner!
+Multiple meetups in a city based on time or location are welcome also.

 We'd love to hear feedback and see how OpenHack works in other cities!
+Just [open a issue](https://github.com/openhack/openhack.github.com/issues) on GitHub.